NiloyB04/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+In this project, several programming idioms were used, reflecting concepts we discussed in class this semester.
+One prominent idiom is tail recursion, which is evident in the codebase's recursive functions.
+Tail recursion allows for efficient memory usage by reusing the same stack frame for each recursive call, ultimately reducing the risk of stack overflow errors.
+Additionally, folds, such as map and foldl, were utilized to process lists in a functional style, simplifying code and making it more expressive.
+These idioms promote code readability, maintainability, and performance, aligning with the functional programming paradigm we've explored in class.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like